 - Anger, irritability, resentment, and an unwillingness to interact with other people.

 - A feeling of being lost, overlooked, exploited or abused.

-- Identifying only with your own culture and comparing Taiwan negatively to your own country.
+- Identifying only with your own culture and comparing your host country negatively to your own country.

 - You wish you were home and have a strong longing for your family and friends back in your country.

 - Unable to solve simple problems.

 - You are trying too hard to absorb everything in the new about the culture.

 - Feelings of inadequacy, lack of confidence, insecurity, loss of identity, not fitting in, and doubting your ability to succeed.

 - You start developing stereotypes about the local culture and the country.